For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 The Dmytryks were just beginning life as a family of three when the war started.

-Kateryna and Artem had met quite young, in their seaside hometown of Berdiansk in southeastern Ukraine.
-Ages 16 and 18, they immediately liked each other and started dating.
-Later, he joined the army and began serving in the State Border Guard Service, stationed in Berdiansk.
+Kateryna and Artem met as teens in their hometown of Berdiansk, southeastern Ukraine.
+They immediately liked each other and started dating.
+He joined the army and served in the State Border Guard Service, stationed in Berdiansk.

 In May 2021, they got married and soon welcomed Timur.